In 2025 I used 6, 7, 8, 9, and 10.

 11. There are two Hebrew words for wealthy: עשיר and גביר.
 There are four for a poor man; three are in this Parsha.

-12. My name is found in the מגילה, and it has a connection to כרפס.
-My father and I risked our lives standing for 'ה‘s honor, My grandson enabled the שכינה to rest with ישראל כלל.
-Who am I and where is my name mentioned in this week’s פרשה.
+12. (Not fair, requires information outside the Parsha.)
+My name is found in the מגילה, and it is next to כרפס.
+My father and I risked our lives to stop terrible chillul Hashem, My grandson enabled the שכינה to rest with ישראל כלל.
+Where is my name mentioned in this week’s פרשה.

 1. Gematria = 400.
 Tosfos Kiddushin.
 22b ד"ה מה